bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 73°
-- broken clouds
+- scattered clouds
-- 91% humidity
+- 87% humidity
-- 4 mph wind
+- 8 mph wind
 - 0.14 inches of precipitation in the past 24 hours

 ## Temperature History